kedacore/keda-docs/content/docs/2.0/scalers/azure-event-hub.md

 - `unprocessedEventThreshold` - Average target value to trigger scaling actions. (default: 64).
 - `blobContainer` - Container name to store checkpoint.
 This is needed when a using an Event Hub application written in dotnet or java, and not an Azure function.

-> 💡 The Azure Storage connection string is not compatible with connection string created from a Shared Access Signature
+> 💡 The Azure Storage connection string is not compatible with connection string created from a Shared Access Signature.

 ### Authentication Parameters